c565659/MANUAL_AI_SYSTEM/DATABASE/Workflow/Codex_Manual_Production_Workflow.md

 A project shall not claim successful non-interactive production if mouse, keyboard or foreground Computer Use was required.

+## Retry Budget

+Codex shall not repeatedly retry the same failed technical operation without changing the underlying method.

+For one identical automation operation:

+Attempt 1:

+- Execute the approved method.
+- Capture the exact failure.

+Attempt 2:

+- Retry only after analyzing the first failure and applying a specific corrective change.

+If the same technical operation fails again:

+- Stop the affected operation.
+- Mark it `BLOCKED`.
+- Record the failure in `AUTOMATION_DIAGNOSTICS.md`.
+- Do not begin a third blind retry.
+- Do not rerun the complete manual merely to repeat the same failed operation.

+Repeated blind retries are prohibited.

 ### Scope

 This execution mode applies to: